proalvo/timestamps/README.md

 - Network based architecture so no need run Companion and Timestamps in the same computer.
 - Does not require much technical knowdledge
 - Supports multiple platforms (disclaimer: I have tested only on Windows 10)
-- Feel free to copy & improve the software

-## Cons
-- Need to understand how to setup your environment with Bitfocus Companion - but actually it is very simple.
-- Be careful to not to use the port which is already used by some other application.

 ## Installation and running the application
 - Download Node.js from https://nodejs.org/ and install it